 At this point we are well into the realm of the absurd, and it should be clear to any reasonable person that something is not quite right.

-To put this issue to rest, I will prove to the reader that YHWH was not present among the people of Israel by this time.
-The Judaean writings will have you believe that YHWH was present and active with them well into first temple times, blessing the selection of David as King, agreeing to David’s desire to build a stone temple, and blessing said temple with his presence after it was built by David’s son Solomon.
+The Judaean writings would have you believe that YHWH was present and active with them well into first temple times, blessing the selection of David as King, agreeing to David’s desire to build a stone temple, and blessing said temple with his presence after it was built by David’s son Solomon.

 However, we are fortunate to have these Judaean writings today, for they have also recorded the simple truth that proves these claims false.